ESSENTIALS OF DIAGNOSIS & TREATMENT

 Acute SCFE occasionally occurs following a fall or direct trauma to the hip.
 More commonly, vague symptoms occur over a protracted period in an otherwise healthy child who presents with pain and limp.
 The pain can be referred into the thigh or the medial side of the knee, making examination of the hip joint important in any obese child complaining of knee pain.
 Physical examination consistently reveals a limitation of internal rotation of the hip.
 The diagnosis may be clearly apparent only in the lateral radiographic view of the hip or frog lateral of the pelvis.

 Initial management consists of making the patient non–weight bearing on crutches and immediate referral to an orthopedic surgeon.
-Treatment is based on the same principles that govern treatment of any fracture of the femoral neck: the head of the femur is internally fixed to the neck of the femur and the fracture line allowed to heal.
+Treatment is based on the same principles that govern treatment of any fracture of the femoral neck: the head of the femur is internally fixated in situ to the neck of the femur and the physeal fracture allowed to heal.
+In situ fixation without closed reduction is considered the standard of care for SCFE treatment due to the high risk of AVN of the femoral head associated with attempted closed reduction.
+For a SCFE that is significant in terms of displacement, specialized centers are beginning to perform open reduction through a surgical dislocation of the hip, but due to the risk of avascular necrosis of the femoral head, this should only be employed by an orthopedic surgeon with experience in this procedure.

 The long-term prognosis is guarded because most of these patients continue to be overweight and overstress their hip joints.
 Follow-up studies have shown a high incidence of premature degenerative arthritis, even in those who do not develop avascular necrosis.
 The development of avascular necrosis almost guarantees a poor prognosis, because new bone does not readily replace the dead bone at this late stage of skeletal development.
 About 30% of patients have bilateral involvement, which may occur as late as 1 or 2 years after the primary episode.